 This is important as the applicant provides an undertaking in damages at the outset of any application and the granting of a freezing order places an additional burden on the applicant and it must be able to meet that undertaking in damages should it later transpire that the freezing injunction should not have been granted.

-Our expert team of freezing order solicitors at Francis Wilks & Jones can help you with any type of freezing order enquiry.
+Our expert team of freezing injunction solicitors at Francis Wilks & Jones can help you with any type of freezing order enquiry.
 Contact one of our team of friendly lawyers now for your confidential consultation.
 Whatever your freezing order requirements, let us help.